blackfalcon/sparks-12u-practice-plans/src/content/static/general/catchingdrills.md

 # At-home catching drills

 The following is a series of at-home drills players should be working on.
+There are many drills the players can be working on, this is only a currently recommended set.
+If you find a drill you like, please do it and let the coaches know.

 It's the recommendation of the coaches that if the player doesn't have a scheduled practice that she should be working on one or more of these drills for at least 30 min.
+We will also be working on these skills during regular practices throughout the year.

 <div class="this-wrapper">
   <div>